joegeorge022/Github-Class/github/README.md

 1. Go to [github.com](https://github.com){:target="_blank"}
 2. Click "Sign up"
 3. Choose a username (this will be part of your profile URL)
-4. Use your real email address
+4. Use your college email address.
+(Normally your personal email ID is preferred but you can get Github Education pack for free if you use your College email address)
 5. Verify your account

 ### Your First Repository